 If you or a loved one is living with pulmonary hypertension (PH), you’ve probably spent a lot of time researching the condition and trying to understand the most essential information about its causes, symptoms, and progression.
 But even the most detail-oriented researchers may not know every fact about PH, because the disease has so many variables from one person to the next.

 By learning these five lesser-known facts about PH, you can deepen your understanding of the condition.
 Ultimately, more knowledge can empower you to self-advocate as you travel along your pulmonary hypertension journey.

 Some people may develop pulmonary hypertension because of their genetics, but this isn’t the case in most diagnoses of the condition.
-In about 20 percent of PH cases, inherited gene mutations actually cause the condition to develop.
+In about 20 percent of PH cases, inherited gene mutations actually cause the condition to develop, according to Cleveland Clinic.
 But even having the genes that put you at risk for PH doesn’t mean you will develop it; many factors have to come into play.

-For those who carry the gene responsible for most cases of inherited PH — known as bone morphogenetic protein receptor type 2 (or BMPR2) — about 14 percent of males and 40 percent of females will go on to develop PH.
+For those who carry the gene responsible for most cases of inherited PH — known as bone morphogenetic protein receptor type 2 (or BMPR2) — about 14 percent of males and 40 percent of females will go on to develop PH, per Cleveland Clinic.
 People with a family history of PH can get tested to see if they have the gene.
 A genetic counselor can explain what the results might mean.

-According to the Centers for Disease Control and Prevention, pulmonary hypertension is more common in women than men.
+According to the Centers for Disease Control and Prevention (CDC), pulmonary hypertension is more common in women than men.